BANDA-connect/NDA-sprint/REDCap2NDA/README.md

 ## REDCap conversion to NDA data structures

+Currently this project is limited to REDCap data dictionary to NDA data dictionary translations only.
+Missing are actual data upload features.

 ###How to use

 You need access to a REDCap system.
 We provide a role account for this BANDA.